-On July 31, 2008, TransCanada's Board of Directors declared a quarterly dividend of \$0.36 per share for the quarter ending September 30, 2008 on the Company's outstanding common shares.
-It is payable on October 31, 2008 to shareholders of record at the close of business on September 30, 2008.
+On July 31, 2008, TCPL's Board of Directors declared a quarterly dividend for the quarter ending September 30, 2008 in an aggregate amount equal to the quarterly dividend to be paid on October 31, 2008 by TransCanada Corporation (TransCanada) on its issued and outstanding common shares at the close of business on September 30, 2008.
+The Board also declared regular dividends on TCPL's preferred shares.

-TransCanada's Board of Directors also approved the issuance of common shares from treasury at a two per cent discount under TransCanada's DRP for the dividends payable on October 31, 2008.
-The Company reserves the right to alter the discount or return to purchasing shares on the open market at any time.
+TransCanada's Board of Directors also authorized the issuance of common shares from treasury at a discount of two per cent to participants in TransCanada's Dividend Reinvestment and Share Purchase Plan for the dividends payable on October 31, 2008.
+Under this plan, eligible TCPL preferred shareholders may reinvest their dividends and make optional cash payments to obtain additional TransCanada common shares.
+TransCanada reserves the right to alter the discount or return to purchasing shares on the open market at any time.